SAMREEN804/OIBSIP-1/README.md

  Key Features:

 This project was a fantastic learning experience, and I’m thrilled with how it turned out.
-Special thanks to the Cognorise team for their guidance and support!
+Special thanks to the OIBSIP team for their guidance and support!

 Check out the design ABOVE